Robust Online Learning over Networks: Introduction

-The focus of this paper is thus on solving online learning problems in a distributed way while addressing these practical challenges, which are discussed in detail in the next Section~\ref{subsec:challenges}.
-In principle, different approaches developed in the distributed optimization literature can be applied to this problem, which are reviewed in Section~\ref{sec:review}.
-This paper introduces a distributed operator theoretical (DOT) version of the alternate direction method of multipliers (ADMM), which we call the DOT-ADMM Algorithm.
-Section~\ref{sec:maincont} outlines how the DOT-ADMM advances the state-of-the-art thanks to its unique set of features and advantages, which are supported by novel theoretical results on stochastic operators.
+The focus of this paper is thus on solving online learning problems in a distributed way while addressing these practical challenges -- discussed in detail in Section~\ref{subsec:challenges} -- by applying a distributed operator theoretical (DOT) version of the alternating direction method of multipliers (ADMM), which we call \virg{DOT-ADMM}.
+In principle, other different approaches developed in the distributed optimization literature can be applied to this problem, which are reviewed in Section~\ref{sec:review}.
+Section~\ref{sec:maincont} outlines the main technical contributions of the manuscript, regarding the linear convergence of DOT-ADMM for (not necessarily strongly) convex problems based on novel theoretical results on stochastic and metric subregular operators.